liambaloh/SS13Tools/README.md

 * It was never meant to be public and thus was coded absolutely atrociously.
 * It predates bootstrap :)

+# Remake

+You might want to also look at the following remake attempt for these tools: https://github.com/nfreader/newSS13tools At the time of writing, not all tools have been recreated though.

 # Included tools
 - Ban overview page
 - Connection lookup (aka "How much time have I wasted")